- Bullen Bullen (6 months to 2 ½ years old)

 - Nappy rash cream- if your child has nappy rash cream you are to fill out a long term medication form giving permission for the educators to apply nappy rash cream when required.
 The centre does not supply cream due to health reasons.

 The Educators will communicate with you when you pick up your child.
-There is also an online portfolio and communication app called Story Park, a reflection book and daily book you can refer to.
+There is also an online portfolio and communication app called Story Park.

 Yes, the sun smart website is checked daily and if the UV rays are above 3, sunscreen is applied every two hours and hats are to be worn.
 If the UV is above 3 and your child has no hat, they are to play in the shade for the day.
 Alternative sunscreen can be brought in and left at the centre if your child is sensitive to the centre sunscreen.